You are here

 Past members of the HGC (in alpha order) include:

-Michael Audain, The Honourable Donald Brenner, Bruce Buchanan, Tung Chan, Nick Geer, Leila Getz, Martin Gifford, Robert (Bob) Hager, Judith Hall, Cheeying Ho, Michael Harcourt, Nezhat Khosrowshahi, Shamin Lalani, Risa Levine, Bob Lee, Peter Legge, Gerald McGavin, Mark Neale, Patrice Pratt, Heather Raven, Dr. Don Rix, Thomas Rust, Joseph Segal, Richard Whittall, Sandra Wilking, Milton Wong, and Yosef Wosk.
+Michael Audain, The Honourable Donald Brenner, Bruce Buchanan, Stephanie Carlson, Tung Chan, John Dusten, Lynda Farmer, Nick Geer, Leila Getz, Martin Gifford, Robert (Bob) Hager, Judith Hall, Cheeying Ho, Michael Harcourt, Jake Kerr, Nezhat Khosrowshahi, Shamin Lalani, Risa Levine, Bob Lee, Peter Legge, Gerald McGavin, Mark Neale, Geoff Plant, Patrice Pratt, Heather Raven, Dr. Don Rix, Judy Rogers, Thomas Rust, Joseph Segal, Richard Whittall, Sandra Wilking, Milton Wong, and Yosef Wosk.